vassaled/pixie/README.md

 ## Minor fix

-### v0.1.1
+### v0.1.2
-- Fixed a UI bug where the animation panel would elongate while being dragged
+- Fixed a UI bug where the animation panel would start at center of canvas initially
+- FIxed a UI bug which caused the project setup panel invisible